AdamLnenicka/semaphors/README.md

 • Note for testing: You can simulate more frequent process switching, for example, by inserting short sleeps after releasing semaphores, etc. For testing purposes only; do not include in the final solution.

+• Each process performs its actions and simultaneously writes information about the actions to a file named proj2.out.
+The output information includes the sequential number A of the action being performed (see output description).
+Actions are numbered starting from one.

+• Use shared memory to implement the action counter and shared variables necessary for synchronization.

+• Use semaphores for process synchronization.

+• Do not use active waiting (including cyclically sleeping the process) for synchronization purposes.

+• Work with processes, not threads.

 <h2>Compilation</h2>